Those flyers that come in the mail offering window replacement services

 What's Included in a $189 Window?

-A $189 window offer is just that — a single window, bare-bones, nothing extra.
+A $189 window offer is just that — a single window

-While installation is included in the $189 price tag, it's only a no-fuss installation.
-If the installer finds anything unusual — say they need to widen the window frame or they find lead paint in your old windows — you'll pay extra.
+.
+If the installer finds anything unusual — say they need to widen the window frame, or they find lead paint in your old windows — you'll pay extra.
 Since the installer cannot estimate what they might find ahead of time, you cannot budget for hidden fees.

-Some of the things that you would expect to be included in a window installation that the $189 window doesn’t cover:
+Some of the things that you would expect to be included in a window installation that the $189 window might not cover:

 - Old window removal fee